jcocozza/vsps/README.md

 Proper naming in the releases is important because the updater will check the github api for the latest release and will use these formats to update.

 As of `v0.0.3`, the CLI has an updater.
-The GUI does not.
-(It may never.
-I'm not nearly as interested in working on the gui)

 ## Caveats
 Account names with spaces in them need to be surrounded with '' when accessing them in the terminal.